anmoldp7/splitwise_service/README.md

 - The service should be able to receive transaction request with details about the lender, the amount and the group to which it is lent to.
 - The lendor and the group members must be registered users.
 - The service should be able to provide the amount lent and the amount owed for any particular user.
+- The service should be able to bulk insert transaction data in case amount lent is to be paid by multiple borrowers.
+- The service should be able to clear the amount owed between 2 users.

 ## Requirements